 Skip to content on this page

-By the autumn term, staff and most students will have been offered vaccinations.
-It will therefore be possible to undertake in-person teaching and students should have full access to reading rooms and other facilities.
-Actual teaching at that time will also be exempt from the distancing rules, such that universities and colleges can plan for essentially normal teaching practice.
+By the autumn term, staff and most students will have been offered vaccinations and it will therefore be possible to undertake in-person teaching.
+Students should have full access to reading rooms and other facilities.
+Actual teaching will also be exempt from the distancing rules, such that universities and colleges can plan for relatively normal teaching practice.